 There are the obvious, front of mind, issues associated with sustainability and resiliency: decrease fossil fuel dependency, find alternative energy sources, reduce the carbon footprint, and use sustainable building materials.
 There are also more nuanced day-to-day steps we must take: efficiently manage existing resources, employ basic good building practices, collect better data, and carefully adopt new tech.

 The architects and engineers are now tasked to lead the innovations that the investors and users of buildings demand.
 This is nothing new, with the advent of the automobile architects and engineers were tasked with designing intricate roadways, parking, and urban centers that would now revolve around a completely invasive form of transportation.
 The same was true with the advent of the light bulb, central HVAC systems and the Internet and any number of other innovations.
-Once again, we have to build for the people who live there, once again we have to adapt to a changing world.← 2017 Compensation Survey Underway L&C 2016 Meeting Report: What do we do now? →
+Once again, we have to build for the people who live there, once again we have to adapt to a changing world.← Fall EO 2016 Meeting Report: What Kind of Leader Thrives in Times of Change?
+L&C 2016 Meeting Report: What do we do now? →